Occupy movement in the United States: St. Louis, Missouri

 A large rally and march in alliance with area unions held on October 14 attracted around 1000 people.
-OccupySTL participated in a rally and march as part of the November 17 Day of Action across the United States and world.
-This was in conjunction with the Occupy movement as well as local unions, MoveOn.org, and PROMO, among other organizations participating but not necessarily intercoordinating.
-Approximately 1,000 people marched from Kiener Plaza to the Martin Luther King Bridge, passing by various financial institutions and the regional Federal Reserve Bank before 14 were arrested for blocking traffic on one onramp of the bridge to highlight neglect of infrastructure and jobs.
-Banners were also unveiled on area overpasses.
+Banners were unveiled on area overpasses.
 There are educational efforts such as daily teach-ins from a variety of organizations.
 A food tent was established to feed occupiers (as well as some of the city homeless).
 An on-site library of pamphlets, periodicals, and books has also operated.
 An interfaith was established by two chaplains, creating a space for interfaith worship, discussion, and fellowship.

 Occupy St. Louis initially faced a small number of citations and arrests for violation of the curfew at Kiener Plaza, a city park.
 Thereafter until November 11, however, the response from the St. Louis Police Department and Mayor Francis G. Slay had been relatively less repressive than that of many other cities and there were no large scale arrests, raids, or police violence.
 The mayor eventually blogged and city officials indicated to the media a list of violations, which was challenged by OccupySTL, as well as an ultimatum that occupiers vacate the plaza after curfew and remove all tents.
 After 11 pm on Veterans Day, the St. Louis police faced a crowd of about 400 to raid the plaza, arresting approximately 27, and confiscating (with the city parks department) the materials of occupiers left on site.
 Although there was no rough treatment of people by the police, some of these materials were thrown into garbage trucks and crushed despite explicit assurances that all items would be bagged and tagged for later retrieval by owners.
 OccupySTL marched in solidarity with the Veterans Day march earlier in the day but its activists challenged pervasive neglect of veterans.
 Since the Veterans Days eviction, Kiener Plaza has been continuously patrolled by park rangers and the city police who have strictly enforced the ban on tents and the 10 pm-6 am curfew.
 A preliminary injunction filed pro bono on behalf of Occupy St. Louis to cease enforcement of the curfew by arguing violation of First Amendment speech rights was denied in the United States District Court for the Eastern District of Missouri.